terra-money/classic-core/README.md

 ### Create a dedicated user

-`terrad` does not require a super user account.
-Although you may need super user permission to create and modify files during detup, We **strongly** recommend running `terrad` as a normal user.
+It is recommended that you run `terrad` as a normal user.
+Super-user accounts are only recommended during setup to create and modify files.

 ### Port configuration

 `terrad` uses several TCP ports for different purposes.

-- `26656`: the default port for the P2P protocol.
+- `26656`: The default port for the P2P protocol.
 Use this port to communicate with other nodes.
 While this port must be open to join a network, it does not have to be open to the public.
-For validator nodes, we recommend configuring `persistent_peers` and closing this port to the public.
+Validator nodes should configure `persistent_peers` and close this port to the public.

-- `26657`: the default port for the RPC protocol.
+- `26657`: The default port for the RPC protocol.
 This port is used for querying / sending transactions and must be open to serve queries from `terrad`. **DO NOT** open this port to the public unless you are planning to run a public node.

-- `1317`: the default port for [Lite Client Daemon](https://docs.terra.money/How-to/Start-LCD.html#start-the-light-client-daemon-lcd) (LCD), which can be enabled in `~/.terra/config/app.toml`.
+- `1317`: The default port for [Lite Client Daemon](https://docs.terra.money/How-to/Start-LCD.html#start-the-light-client-daemon-lcd) (LCD), which can be enabled in `~/.terra/config/app.toml`.
 The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
 Check the [Terra REST API](https://lcd.terra.dev/swagger/#/) for usage examples.
 Don't open this port unless you need to use the LCD.

-- `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database.
+- `26660`: The default port for interacting with the [Prometheus](https://prometheus.io) database.
 You can use Promethues to monitor an environment.
 This port is closed by default.

 ### Run the server as a daemon

+**Important**:

-It is important to keep `terrad` running at all times.
-There are several ways to achieve this, and the simplest solution we recommend is to register `terrad` as a `systemd` service so that it automatically starts after system reboots and other events.
+Keep `terrad` running at all times.
+The simplest solution is to register `terrad` as a `systemd` service so that it automatically starts after system reboots and other events.

 ### Register terrad as a service